ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 key, including the signature from the old key under the signature of the new key.

-For example, the following request to the token management endpoint for rotating a token value contains both the old and new keys in the request.
+For example, the following request to the token management endpoint for rotating a token value contains both the new key in the request.
 The message is first signed using the old key and the resulting signature is placed in "sig1":

 ~~~ http-message